Functional reactive programming: Continuous

 This semantic model of FRP in side-effect free languages is typically in terms of continuous functions, and typically over time.
+This formulation is also referred to as denotative continuous time programming (DCTP).

 Discrete

 Formulations such as Event-Driven FRP and versions of Elm prior to 0.17 require that updates are discrete and event-driven.
 These formulations have pushed for practical FRP, focusing on semantics that have a simple API that can be implemented efficiently in a setting such as robotics or in a web-browser.

 In these formulations, it is common that the ideas of behaviors and events are combined into signals that always have a current value, but change discretely.

 Interactive FRP

 It has been pointed out that the ordinary FRP model, from inputs to outputs, is poorly suited to interactive programs.
-Lacking the ability to "run" programs within a mapping from inputs to outputs may mean one of the following solutions has to be used:
+Lacking the ability to "run" programs within a mapping from inputs to outputs may mean one of the following solutions must be used: